StoneStepsInc/fit/README.md

   * `-X`

-    This option provides a list of EXIF file extensions or disables EXIF scanning if used without a value.
+    This option provides a list of EXIF file extensions.
 The default list is `.jpg.jpeg.cr2.dng.nef.tiff.tif.heif.webp`.

+    When used without a value, disables EXIF processing altogether.

 ## Scanning a File Tree